 One exception that I must note is when an avocado tree, especially a young avocado tree, is growing near a large tree, shrub, or vine.
 That large plant will often grow roots into the zone where you are watering your young avocado tree and suck up some of its water.
 Therefore, you may need to water the young avocado tree more, even much more, than the table shows for its size.
 Keep an eye out for this.

 Frequencies are for sprinkling and mulch

 The table makes a couple of assumptions.
 One is that you are sprinkling or spraying the water under the tree, not using drip emitters.
 If you are using drip emitters, then the gallons don’t change but the frequency does.
-You must water more often with drip, every two or three days in summer, for example.
+You must water more often with drip, probably every two or three days in summer.

 No automatic watering in winter

 Where avocados grow wild, winters are even drier than ours in Southern California.
-So once our rains begin, sometimes in November but more reliably in December (December 2017 notwithstanding!), you should stop watering your avocado tree automatically.
-(That’s why the table shows the frequencies for those months in parentheses.)
+So once our rains begin, sometimes in November but more reliably in December, you should stop watering your avocado tree automatically.

 And when you do water, give the tree approximately the amount it has used in that interval according to the table.
-For example, for a 10-foot tree in February that has received no rain for two weeks, give it about 55 gallons.
-(That number comes from 110 gallons for the month divided by 28 days, times 14 days.)
+For example, a 10-foot tree in February that has received no rain for two weeks needs to be given about 56 gallons.

 Big trees get water elsewhere